#structured data best practices

 It wasn’t mine.

 There were buds everywhere now.
-The dark pits held in the flytrap-like eyes followed my every move.
+The dark pits held in the flytrap eyes followed my every move.

 I had to be quick.
 I had seen myself how quickly those vines could dart through the air, and with how covered the room had become, there was no way to avoid them.
-However, they did close periodically.
+However, the eye like buds did close periodically.
 I wondered vaguely if this was a remnant of existing in a body that needed to sleep for so long.
-Even during these periods though, several buds remained open, watching me intently.
+Even during these periods though, several remained open, watching me intently.

 The shelves with the chemicals had always been too high for me.
 I wasn’t even gonna bother with the stool; it was probably buried under layers and layers of vines.
 I would need to stand on the counter to reach it.